tetracorp/k240/docs/_posts/2022-05-29-asteroids-and-ore.md

-All asteroids' ore count is generated when the asteroid is generated, which is either at the beginning of the game, or when it appears mid-game (e.g. to replace an ateroid destroyed in a collision).
+All asteroids' ore count is generated when the asteroid is generated, which is either at the beginning of the game, or when it appears mid-game (e.g. to replace an asteroid destroyed in a collision).
 It's not determined when you conduct the ore survey.

 ### Starting ore (home asteroid)